Claudia05pc/Positive_Selection/README.md

 This repository contains a pipeline to detect signatures of positive selection in protein-coding genes using comparative genomics.
 The workflow starts from predicted proteomes and identifies high-confidence one-to-one orthologs across multiple species with high-quality genome assemblies.

 Orthologous protein sequences are aligned using Clustal Omega, and codon alignments are generated from the corresponding transcript sequences with PAL2NAL, with gaps removed.
-Phylogenetic trees are then inferred from the codon alignments using IQ-TREE.
+Phylogenetic trees are then inferred from the codon alignments using IQ-TREE2.

 Positive selection is detected using PAML (codeml), and p-values are corrected for multiple testing using the Benjamini–Hochberg procedure.
 To facilitate downstream analysis, an additional script generates a summary table reporting genes under positive selection, alignment lengths, and amino acid sites inferred to be positively selected based on Bayes Empirical Bayes (BEB) probabilities greater than 0.95.